BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 By running 50000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs with dropout rate of 0.2, it achieves a 0.815 accuracy.

 # Update:
-Recurrent neural network with LSTM will be added promptly.
-Moreover, Tensorboard for neural network visualization will also be added to the code.
+26/03/2016 1.
+Recurrent neural network with LSTM are added to the code.
+Keras with tensorflow are also implemented.
+2. Tensorboard for neural network visualization are also added to the code.

+# Future Update:
 Parameters will also be adjusted.
 Sentiment analysis from tweets will be added too.

 # Acknowledgement:
 Thanks to google, I have created this neural network with tensorflow that can run on any computer without using the google cloud database.
 The original tutorial is on here https://www.youtube.com/watch?time_continue=1&v=iBs59GlXhIA.